pts/gpg-export-secret-key-unprotected/README.txt

 Q6.
 Is it a good idea to store and archive unprotected secret key files?

 A6.
 It's a bad idea in most cases.
 If the attacker can get a copy of the
-    unprotected secret key file, they can impersonate you, and they can read the intercepted messages which were encrypted for you.
+    unprotected secret key file, they can impersonate you (e.g. they can sign messages with your key), and they can read the intercepted messages which were encrypted for you.

 __END__